Rebirth-of-the-Night/Ice_and_Fire/README.txt

 Add the lightning dragon breath effects.

 ISSUES LIST:
-Female lightning dragons do not render.
+Female lightning dragons and male lightning dragons use the same model.